gjonespf/docker-mc-backuprestore/README.md

 Simple backup & restore image using Minio.

 - Base on croney, which is an alpine glibc hack with devcron, allowing simple cron like scripts
-- Run one time mirror using /scripts/mc-mirror-src2dest.sh
+- Alternatively, run one time mirror using /scripts/mc-mirror-src2dest.sh (e.g. using "entrypoint: /scripts/mc-mirror-src2dest.sh")

 Env vars: